Magnificat roundup: Visio divina with Mary Gardner, “For Ages Women Hoped and Prayed,” and more

 With the feast of the Visitation coming up on May 31, I’ve been thinking about the song Mary sings in Luke 1:46–55 upon meeting up with her cousin Elizabeth in the hill country of Judea following their miraculous conceptions.
 It’s bold, exultant, and worshipful, oriented around the liberative power of God.
 As we continue to reel from the string of mass shootings in the US (Tuesday’s shooting at Robb Elementary School in Uvalde, Texas, was the 212th this year alone), I wonder how Mary’s song might speak to us in this moment—how we, too, might exclaim it with her same fervor and hope, truly believing that God is at work in the world, bringing about justice and healing, even though it is injustice and hurt that so often sound the loudest.

-Here is a modern interpretation of the Magnificat by the Rev. M Barclay, cofounder and director of enfleshed, an organization that creates prayers, liturgies, art, meditations, teachings, and other spiritual resources for collective liberation.
+Here is a modern interpretation of the Magnificat by Rev. M Barclay, cofounder and director of enfleshed, an organization that creates prayers, liturgies, art, meditations, teachings, and other spiritual resources for collective liberation.
 Written in 2019, it captures the verve of Mary’s words while also drawing out shades of sorrow and adding a petitionary element.
-Barclay uses the gender-neutral pronoun “They” to refer to the Triune God.
+Barclay uses the gender-neutral pronoun “They” for the Triune God.

 My soul is alive with thoughts of God.